irenecortinovis/PET-Coincidences-Compton/macro/code/README-MyAnalysis.md

     * energy deposited in crystal so far is > threshold

     * crystal is not already counted as new crystal

 * Save the crystal ID and the rsector ID of the new different crystal (if)

 ANALYSE A FINISHED EVENT

-* When an event is finished, pushback its eventID in the ``ICcomptonEvents_vector`` if the event has
+* When an event is finished, pushback the position in the events_vector in the ``ICcomptonEvents_vector`` if the event has

     * Exactly 2 different crystals in one rsector, and 1 or 2 in the other rsector

-    * processNames are Compton AND photoelectric in the rsector where the inter-crystal interaction happened
+    * processNames are Compton AND photoelectric, or Compton AND Compton in the rsector where the inter-crystal interaction happened

 ****Loop on inter-crystals compton events:****